Mew (band)

-Mew is a Danish alternative rock band from Copenhagen, formed in 1995.
-The band is made up of Jonas Bjerre (lead vocals), Johan Wohlert (bass) and Silas Utke Graae Jørgensen (drums).
-From 1995 to 2015, the band also included guitarist Bo Madsen, while bassist Wohlert was absent from the band from 2006 to 2013.
+Mew were a Danish alternative rock band from Copenhagen, formed in 1995.
+The band's core lineup consisted of lead singer Jonas Bjerre, guitarist Bo Madsen, bassist Johan Wohlert and drummer Silas Utke Graae Jørgensen.
+Madsen left the band in 2015, while Wohlert was absent from the band from 2006 to 2013.

-The band began to receive attention with their third album Frengers (2003).
+The band began to receive international attention with their third album, Frengers, in 2003.
+Two of their albums reached number one in Denmark: No More Stories...
+(2009) and + − (2015), with the former being their only to chart in the United States.
+In 2025 and 2026, the band went on a global farewell tour.

 Whilst their music may be classified as indie and on occasion progressive rock, former guitarist Bo Madsen said "I usually say we are 'indie stadium.'
 A mix between 'feelings' and 'thinking' is usually good."

-The band plays farewell shows in 2025 due to Bjerre's departure from the band.

 History

 Formation and debut album (1995–2000)

 Formed in 1995 in Hellerup, a suburb of Copenhagen, they had a profound impact on the Danish indie scene, emerging alongside the likes of Carpark North, Swan Lee and Saybia, in the early 2000s.
 They released their debut album A Triumph for Man in April 1997 and its follow-up Half the World is Watching Me was released in May 2000.